 Washing your hair regularly and keeping it clean is the first step to prevent hair loss that could be caused by wearing a helmet.
 Accumulation of sweat in the hair roots after wearing a helmet can aggravate problems like dandruff.
 You can use a mild shampoo/ cleanser to wash your hair every-day or every alternate day to keep your hair dirt and oil free.

-Keeping the hair moisturised can also reduce the friction that is caused by the inner lining rubbing against your hair.
-Herbal and natural hair moisturisers like Aloe Vera, Coconut oil etc are the best choices when it comes to deep conditioning for the hair.
+Keeping the hair moisturized can also reduce the friction that is caused by the inner lining rubbing against your hair.
+Herbal and natural hair moisturizers like Aloe Vera, Coconut oil etc are the best choices when it comes to deep conditioning for the hair.

 Choose your helmet correctly